ScriptRaccoon/chessvelte/README.md

-# Chessvelte (Multi Player)
+# Chessvelte

-This is a multi-player chess game written in SvelteKit, using a separate express server with socket.io for the communication between the players.
+This is a multi-player chess game made with SvelteKit and a separate express server using socket.io for the communication between the players.

 https://chessvelte.netlify.app